 A Constitution was written, various committee chairwomen were appointed and they planned the first meeting.
 A thousand women attended that gathering and officially joined the OWC.
 They elected Mrs. H.E.
 (Ruth) Liebe as the first president.
 Like now there were monthly luncheons, with programs that reflected the interests of the members, but the main focus of the club was to provide an opportunity for non-working women to get out of the house and meet other wives.
 Over the years, the club has evolved from being a pure “social club” into a service organization.
 OWC had their first major fundraiser in 1961.

 Today, PSC prides itself on their contributions to the Lawton/ Fort Sill community; in the form of scholarships and welfare grants as well as the willingness to lend a hand to the community in whatever way is needed.
 The club changed over the years, shifting in focuses to reflect the changing times, but the basics remain.
 Club functions are still designed to enlighten, teach and entertain our members.
 The club provides opportunities to be of service and to support worthwhile organizations in our community.
-It provides a community for sharing information and support worthwhile organization in our community.
 It provides a community for sharing information and support – at luncheons, one-on-one friendships, through newsletters, and even on the web.

 It provides a place where a spouse, new to Fort Sill, can come and meet others who share the same lifestyle, who understand the unique position of being the husband or wife of a soldier or government civilian, and who will welcome new members of their community with empathy and appreciation.